MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-deploy-target.md

 ## Create the Site Recovery Vault

 In the target environment, in the Azure Stack Hub user subscription in which you plan to protect workloads, the user must create a Site Recovery Vault.
-A Site Recovery vault is a storage entity in the Azure Stack Hub target environment that houses data.
+A vault is a storage entity in the Azure Stack Hub target environment that contains data.
 The data are typically copies of data, or configuration information for VMs.

 To create a new vault, open the Azure Stack Hub user portal, select **Create new resource**, and then select the Azure Site Recovery items in the **Compute** category:

 :::image type="content" source="media/site-recovery-deploy-target/create-a-resource.png" alt-text="Screenshot of create a resource screen." lightbox="media/site-recovery-deploy-target/create-a-resource.png":::

 Provide a resource group and a name for the new recovery vault.
 Once created, you can open the vault to access the properties required in the Site Recovery VM appliance.
-In the Recovery Vault, you can either select **Protect Workload** or on the left-hand side, select the **Replicated items** blade.
+In the recovery vault, you can either select **Protect Workload** or on the left-hand side, select the **Replicated items** blade.

 :::image type="content" source="media/site-recovery-deploy-target/vault-dashboard.png" alt-text="Screenshot showing vault options." lightbox="media/site-recovery-deploy-target/vault-dashboard.png":::

 In the **Replicated items** blade, you can select **Set up a new replication appliance**.
-This provides a registration key which you can use to configure the Site Recovery VM appliance (in the source environment):
+This provides a registration key that you can use to configure the Site Recovery VM appliance (in the source environment):

 :::image type="content" source="media/site-recovery-deploy-target/new-appliance.png" alt-text="Screenshot showing new appliance setup on portal." lightbox="media/site-recovery-deploy-target/new-appliance.png":::

-With this key you are ready to start the "deployment source environment" and configure the Azure Site Recovery VM appliance.
+With this key you are ready to start the deployment source environment and configure the Azure Site Recovery VM appliance.

 ## Next steps